West India Docks: History

-Early history
+19th century

 Robert Milligan (c.
 1746-1809) of a Scottish family, was largely responsible for the construction of the West India Docks.
 He was a wealthy West Indies merchant, slave trader and ship owner, who returned to London having managed his family's Jamaica sugar plantations.
-Outraged at losses due to theft and delay at the extensive (continuously along the Thames for 11 miles) riverside wharves comprising the Port of London, Milligan headed a group of powerful businessmen – including George Hibbert, the chairman of the London Society of West India Planters and Merchants who was a merchant, politician, and ship-owner – who promoted the creation of a wet dock circled by a high wall.
+Outraged at losses due to theft and delay at the extensive (continuously along the Thames for 11 miles) riverside wharves comprising the Port of London, Milligan headed a group of powerful businessmen (including George Hibbert, the chairman of the London Society of West India Planters and Merchants who was a merchant, politician, and ship-owner) who promoted the creation of a wet dock circled by a high wall.
 The group planned and built West India Docks, lobbying Parliament to allow the creation of a West India Dock Company.
 Milligan served as both deputy chairman and chairman of the West India Dock Company.
 The docks were authorised by the Port of London Improvement and City Canal Act 1799 (39 Geo.
 3. c. lxix).

 The docks were constructed in two phases.
 The two northern docks were constructed between 1800 and 1802 for the West India Dock Company to a design by leading civil engineer William Jessop (with consultant John Rennie, appointed resident engineer Ralph Walker, and with input from Thomas Morris, Liverpool's third dock engineer), and were the first commercial wet docks in London.
 British Prime Minister William Pitt the Younger and Lord Chancellor Lord Loughborough were assisted in the foundation stone ceremony on 12 July 1800 by Milligan and Hibbert.
 The docks were formally opened on 27 August 1802 when the unladen was hauled in by ropes.
 Echo, a ship laden with cargo from the West Indies, followed.
 For the following 21 years all vessels in the West India trade using the Port of London were compelled to use the West India docks by a clause in the act of Parliament that had enabled their construction.
 The West India Docks Act 1831 (1 & 2 Will.
 4. c. lii) consolidated acts related to the docks.

+The West India Docks merged with the East India Docks by the West and East India Dock Act 1838 (1 & 2 Vict. c. ix) to form the East and West India Dock Company.

 The southern dock, the South West India Dock, later known as South Dock, was constructed in the 1860s, replacing the unprofitable City Canal, built in 1805.
 (Note: The City Canal had been constructed across the Isle of Dogs just to the south of West India Docks.
 The aim had been to provide a short cut for sailing ships, to save them travelling around the bottom of the Isle of Dogs to access the wharves in the upper reaches of the Thames; if winds were unfavourable, this journey could take some time.
 However, access to the canal was determined by the state of the tide, fees were expensive, and the transit slow.)
-In 1909 the Port of London Authority (PLA) took over the West India Docks, along with the other enclosed docks from St Katharines to Tilbury.